-*- coding: utf-8 -*-

 from hwt.serializer.mode import serializeParamsUniq

-# [wrong] the class is missing serializeParamsUniq decorator, # this means taht it will be serialized as a new module/entity for each instance, but it is not required
+# [wrong] the class is missing serializeParamsUniq decorator, # this means that it will be serialized as a new module/entity for each instance, # but it is not required because instances with same p_wordlength are the same